Ipstenu/genericond/readme.txt

 Yes!
 If you use CSS classes, you can apply a class like this:  `genericon genericon-facebook` You may need to jigger about with css to make the layout perfect.

-If you want to put an icon AND text, you
+If you want to put an icon AND text, you have two options.
+One is to use pure CSS ala <a href="http://justintadlock.com/archives/2013/08/14/social-nav-menus-part-2">Justin Tadlock's implimentation</a>, and the other is to just add in the menu text like this: `<i class="genericond genericon genericon-facebook"></i>`

 = When I exported and imported my content, the menu code didn't come with.
 What up? =

-There's an alternate way to add in menu code: `<i class="genericond genericon genericon-facebook"></i>`

-And apparently it doesn't export/import right.
+Yeah, Apparently it doesn't export/import right.
 I don't know why.
 I'm working on it, and a way to put shortcodes in menus, but patches are welcome.

 = How do I change colors? =